 "A money deterrent usually isn't enough to stop a wealthy would-be cheater." ~ Andrew G. Vaughn, attorney and professor

-Andrew G. Vaughn, attorney, owner of NuVorce, and Professor of Domestic Relations Law at Loyola University Chicago School of Law tells About.com that these lifestyle clauses are most common with celebrity clients.
+Andrew G. Vaughn, attorney, owner of NuVorce, and Professor of Domestic Relations Law at Loyola University Chicago School of Law says that these lifestyle clauses are most common with celebrity clients.

 Professor Vaughn states, “They don't work.
 Wealthy people have a lot of money.
 A money deterrent usually isn't enough to stop a wealthy would-be cheater.”
 He does not recommend them and notes that they are relatively uncommon.
 In fact, he asserts that it is rather complicated to draft highly enforceable contracts like these.

 Brandy Austin, an Arlington Texas-based family law attorney, believes postnups to deter infidelity “are actually relatively rare among lower middle to lower upper-class people.
 They are more for celebrities, public figures…politicians.”
 But, in her experience as well, these agreements in any form are not very common.
 “If it is included as a deterrent, the likelihood of someone cheating agreeing to give all of their assets is poor.”
 Ms. Austin also believes that these agreements aren’t as effective with the wealthy.
 “If you are already in a position to make a payout, money doesn't hold the same value and will not likely deter infidelity.”

 Most states are “no-fault” in terms of divorce, but in her state of Texas, courts may award a disproportionate amount of the estate in some instances of infidelity based upon the “spending the community estate on someone other than your spouse or kids - wasting community property.”
 Says Ms.